-Most of us rely on the internet heavily in our day to day use, and schools are no exception.
+Most of us rely on the internet heavily in our day-to-day use, and schools are no exception.
 The internet allows for quick and effective communication amongst staff and gives teachers access to an endless pool of resources and ideas to craft inspired lessons that keep students entertained and engaged.
-However this does not come without risk.
-Schools are sensitive environments, and it’s important to find the right balance where teachers, students and members of staff can access the vast range of inspiring educational resources that the internet offers, but are protected from any dangerous, explicit and harmful content.
+However, this does not come without risk.
+Schools are sensitive environments, and it’s important to find the right balance where teachers, students, and members of staff can access the vast range of inspiring educational resources that the internet offers, but are protected from any dangerous, explicit, and harmful content.
 Here’s our advice on finding the right balance of internet access in your school to ensure you can optimise performance without putting your students or staff at risk.

 Educate staff and pupils on how to stay safe online

 The internet is a powerful tool, and it’s important that your staff and pupils understand how they can stay safe online.
-Take the time to train your staff on the best practises when using the internet in a school environment and develop a staff policy regarding the appropriate use of internet in a professional setting.
+Take the time to train your staff on the best practices when using the internet in a school environment and develop a staff policy regarding the appropriate use of the internet in a professional setting.

 Monitor and regulate internet use

 In a school environment, effective network monitoring is essential.
-All schools computers should be monitored and controlled by an IT manager who can ensure that all pupils are using the computers responsibly.
+All school computers should be monitored and controlled by an IT manager who can ensure that all pupils are using the computers responsibly.
 Your IT manager should also be in charge of regulating internet use so that the computers are only used for research and work purposes and that pupils are not able to access explicit or harmful content.

 The chances are, there is no reason that any device on your school network should be able to access any form of explicit or harmful content.
 This is why schools use strict browsing filters to block any websites that are deemed to be suspicious or unsuitable.
-There are many ways in which this can be implemented, the best choice is often to employ a specialist to install this on your behalf, which will ensure that pupils are protected and the school is not liable for any potential unsuitable material.
+There are many ways in which this can be implemented, the best choice is often to employ a specialist to install this on your behalf, which will ensure that pupils are protected and the school is not liable for any potentially unsuitable material.
 This way, you are not only keeping students safe, you are also keeping them focused by removing access to distracting, or non work-related sites.

 Reporting and recording incidents